-Stormwater is water that originates from rainfall or snowmelt.
-Stormwater runoff is generated when precipitation flows over impervious surfaces (rooftops, buildings streets, and parking lots).
-Stormwater runoff can pick up pollutants such as sediment, oil, pesticides, and nutrients and can carry these pollutants untreated by curbs, open drainage ways, and storm sewers directly into local streams and rivers.
+Stormwater is water that originates from rainfall or snow that flows over hard surfaces (like rooftops, streets, and parking lots) without being absorbed.
+Stormwater runoff can pick up pollutants and carry them through storm sewers and into local streams and rivers.

-Polluted stormwater runoff is a leading cause of surface water pollution in the United States and stormwater that does not penetrate into the ground has the potential to adversely affect local water quality and can contribute to localized flooding and increased sediment loading in our ditches, streams, rivers and lakes.
+Polluted stormwater runoff is a leading cause of surface water pollution in the United States and has the potential to adversely affect local water quality, contribute to localized flooding, and increase sediment loading in our ditches, streams, rivers and lakes.

 Stormwater Utility Charge